oekosheri/Recommender-movie/README.md

  curl -X GET http://127.0.0.1:8000/movies/[basis] -d movie=[movie] -d limit=n
 ```
 where [basis] can be content, collaborative or hybrid, [movie] is the name of a movie in the data base (it is usually followed by the year of production),
 n is an integer.
-For more information see the [article].
+For more information see the [article](https://blog.codecentric.de/en/2019/06/recommender-system-movie-lens-dataset/).

  _ex:_